-Considering the biggest factors of food safety and food waste as they both go hand in hand.
+Food safety and food waste go hand in hand.
 Every day, your kitchen staff members make decisions that have a direct impact on your profit margin and bottom line.

-Whether they are deciding to add extra cheese to their friend’s sandwich or just made too much of that night’s special.
+Whether they are deciding to add extra cheese to their friend’s sandwich or simply made too much of the night’s special.
 It is imperative to monitor and properly train your team.

-Being trained in food safety is by law, required for all food handlers.
+Being trained in food safety is the law, and is required for all food handlers.
 However, part of that training should extend to include proper food preparation and waste reduction.
-Poor practices in food preparation and storing is a big contributing factor in food waste.
+Poor practices in food preparation and storage are a big contributing factor to food waste.
 It will cost you money, time, and resources.

 Dangers of not having a rotation system in place: